edo01/BFconnect/README.md

 <ol type="1">
   <li>Change directory into webStatistic;</li>
   <li>Activate the virtual enviroment: source ".venv/bin/activate";</li>
-  <li>Run the server with the command: "python manage.py localhost:8000" if you want you can change the ip and the port.</li>
+  <li>Run the server with the command: "python manage.py localhost:8000" if you want you can change the ip and the port(like ip:port).</li>
 </ol>
 </h4>
 </div>